 AERS undertakes field assessments of proposed development sites and compiles comprehensive reports which satisfy all ecological information required by planning authorities, thereby avoiding costly delays caused by requests for further information.

 Applications to obtain Planning Permits for the removal of native vegetation usually require assessments by qualified ecologists to determine the extent and quality of native vegetation proposed for removal following the habitat hectare methodology.
 Staff of AERS are proficient in habitat hectare assessments and are certified by DELWP as competent in the assessment methodology.

 Following assessments of vegetation quality and mapping, offset requirements can be calculated for the extent of native vegetation proposed for removal.
 AERS can assist in sourcing offset sites, calculate the Net Gain available at specific sites and prepare Offset Management Plans should removal of native vegetation be permitted by Local Council.
-AERS works closely with clients throughout Victoria and the rest of the country to minimise any impact to native vegetation and liaise with government authorities to find a successful solution.
+The consultants at AERS work closely with clients throughout Victoria and the rest of the country to minimise any impact to native vegetation and liaise with government authorities to find a successful solution through vegetation assessments.